 Five years later, at the time that her husband died of unknown causes in 1829, Louisa Burr Webb had four surviving children: Elizabeth Susan Webb, Ann A. Webb, John G. Webb, and the youngest of the family, Frank J. Webb, the future author of the second African American novel, The Garies and Their Friends, published in 1857.

 The Webb children were raised and educated among their cousins and uncle, abolitionist John Pierre Burr, and with the Amy and Joseph Cassey family of Philadelphia.
 Louisa’s eldest daughter Elizabeth Webb spent her entire life working for equal rights in Philadelphia, St. Louis, and Washington, D.C.
-Her son John G. Webb married Annie Wood, the mixed-race granddaughter of a governor of North Carolina and the only maternal aunt of abolitionist Charlotte Forten; their son became a barber like his uncle, John Pierre Burr, and their four daughters all became teachers.
+Her son John G. Webb married Annie Wood, the mixed-race granddaughter of a governor of North Carolina and the only maternal aunt of abolitionist Charlotte Forten; their son became a barber like his uncle, John Pierre Burr, and their five daughters all became teachers.

 Louisa Burr Webb lived a double life: fully immersed in Philadelphia’s African American anti-slavery community, she also lived simultaneously and intimately with a wealthy white Philadelphia family with southern sympathies.
 This unique social perspective has not been lost to history.
 Her son, Frank J. Webb, in his novel The Garies and Their Friends, captured for posterity many aspects of Louisa Burr Webb’s domestic life as well as the African American community’s experience during the 1830s Philadelphia race riots.
 Like many African American women in the nineteenth century whose lives appear to be undocumented, Louisa Burr Webb’s contributions to equal rights are not invisible if one looks hard enough at the people whose lives she informed.